jose-oc/josefo-developer/content/linux/java-implement-statistics-on-your-project.en.md

 </p>

 <p style="text-align: justify">
-  Until now we haven&#8217;t use PrimeFaces, let&#8217;s see an example to test if PrimeFaces works in the project.
+  Until now we haven't use PrimeFaces, let's see an example to test if PrimeFaces works in the project.
 This file should draw a rich editor in your browser.
 </p>

 <pre class="lang:xhtml mark:4,7 decode:true ">&lt;!DOCTYPE html&gt;